Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Discussions

 \section{Discussions}

 This paper proposes a constraint-based optimisation method for exploratory bi-factor analysis.
 This method turns the problem of exploratory bi-factor analysis into an equality-constrained optimisation problem in a continuous domain and solves this optimisation problem by an augmented Lagrangian method.
 Compared with the rotation method of \cite{jennrich2011exploratory,jennrich2012exploratory}, the proposed method can learn an exact loading structure without a post-hoc treatment step.
-In the simulation studies, the ALM method achieves higher estimation accuracy and has a greater likelihood of recovering the entire bi-factor structure compared to the previous rotation method.
-Additionally, the ALM method correctly estimates the number of the group factors in most of the simulation replications.
-In the real data analysis concerning the Extraversion scale, the ALM method explores a bi-factor structure with seven group factors.
-Moreover, the selected group factors are psychologically interpretable, demonstrating the utility of our proposed method.
+In the simulation studies, the ALM method achieves higher estimation accuracy when data are generated from an exact bi-factor model.
+In addition, it has a higher chance of recovering the true bi-factor structure than the rotation method, whether data are generated from an exact or approximate bi-factor model.
+Moreover, the ALM method correctly estimates the number of the group factors in most of the simulation replications.
+In the real data analysis concerning an Extraversion personality scale, the ALM method yields a bi-factor structure with seven group factors.
+The identified group factors are psychologically interpretable.

 An innovation of current research is turning a model selection problem, which is combinatory by nature, into a continuous optimization problem.
 This avoids a computationally intensive search procedure for fitting many possible models and comparing their fits, noting that the number of possible models grows exponentially with $J$.
 We admit that this continuous optimization formulation also has a limitation.
 The space for the bi-factor loading matrix characterised by the nonlinear equality constraints in \eqref{eq:constraint} is highly nonconvex, and thus, the ALM may sometimes converge to a local minimum.
 To alleviate this issue, we suggest running the ALM with multiple random starting points and then choosing the solution with the smallest objective function value.
 Based on our simulation results, using 50 starting points seems sufficient to converge to somewhere close to the true parameters up to a label swapping of the group factors and a sign indeterminacy of loadings in almost all replications under the settings considered in the simulation study.